cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/2021-10-12-object-Oriented-Concepts.md

 #### Encapsulation

 - `different components of a software system should not reveal 揭示 the internal details of their respective implementations`.

+- It describes the idea of wrapping data and the methods that work on data within one unit, e.g., a class in Java.
+- This concept is often used to hide the internal state representation of an object from the outside.

-- One of the main advantages of encapsulation is that it gives one programmer freedom to implement the details of a component, without concern that other programmers will be writing code that intricately depends on those internal decisions.
+- One of the **main advantages**: gives programmer freedom to implement the details of a component, without concern that other programmers will be writing code that intricately depends on those internal decisions.

 - The only constraint on the programmer of a component is to **maintain the public interface for the component**, as other programmers will be writing code that depends on that interface.
 - Encapsulation yields robustness and adaptability, for it allows the implementation details of parts of a program to change without adversely affecting other parts, thereby making it easier to fix bugs or add new functionality with relatively local changes to a component.